moritztucher/RSS-Feed-Reader/README.md

 This project uses the following third-party libraries:

 - [Alamofire](https://github.com/Alamofire/Alamofire) - A Swift-based HTTP networking library used to fetch the RSS feed data.

+## Note

+Alamofire currently not working in this Project